ultralytics/ultralytics/docs/models/rtdetr.md

 ---
 comments: true
-description: Learn about the Vision Transformer (ViT) and segment anything with SAM models.
+description: Learn about the Vision Transformer (ViT) and RT-DETR models.
 Train and use pre-trained models with Python API.
 ---

 # Vision Transformers